igorkry/tnt4j-streams/tnt4j-streams-kafka/samples/kafka-intercept/readme.md

     InterceptionsManager has bound two InterceptionReporters:
     * tnt - to collect and post metrics to Kafka topic
-    * stream - to stream intercepted data to JKool
+    * stream - to stream intercepted data to jKool

-2. To stream Kafka topic contained metrics to JKool, run `runMetricsStreaming.bat(.sh)` script.
+2. To stream Kafka topic contained metrics to jKool, run `runMetricsStreaming.bat(.sh)` script.